AbhishekShankar17/CS546_g27_FP/README.md

 Enter your registered email address and password and log into the account
 - Explore Available Credits:
-While creating the account , you can select either of the two options: User and Admin If you log in as an admin, you will be taken to a page where you can view multiple options almost simiar to when you log in as a user but the key difference is that you can only create events when you log in as an admin.
+While creating the account , you can select either of the two options: User and Admin
+- After you log in as an admin, you will be taken to a page where you can view multiple options almost simiar to when you log in as a user but the key difference is that you can only create events when you log in as an admin.
 You can always update your role to user or admin.

 Lets say , you logged in as user and you want to create an event, you can change your role and create events.
 Whenever you create an event , one credit will be deducted.
 - Browse Meeting/Event Options: